By Dr. Sarah Bennett, NMD / February 21, 2020

 Another important treatment area to explore surrounds the proper balance of antibodies.
 As mentioned, autoimmune conditions can cause abnormally high levels of antibodies that provoke thyroid dysfunction such as Grave’s Disease.

-In standard doses, naltrexone is used to treat addictions such as alcoholism, but recently it has been found that low and even microdoses of naltrexone are effective at decreasing inflammation and disease progress in autoimmune conditions such as Hashimoto’s and Grave’s Disease.
+In standard doses, naltrexone is a medication used to treat addictions such as alcoholism, but recently it has been found that low and even microdoses of naltrexone are effective at decreasing inflammation and disease progress in autoimmune conditions such as Hashimoto’s and Grave’s Disease.

 Research has found that Low Dose Naltrexone (LDN) effectively reduces plasma concentrations of inflammatory markers, such as interleukin (IL)-1β, IL-1Ra, IL-2, IL-4, IL-5, IL-6, IL-10, IL-12p40, IL-12p70, IL-15, IL-17A, IL-27, interferon (IFN)-α, transforming growth factor (TGF)-α, TGF-β, tumor necrosis factor (TNF)-α, and granulocyte-colony stimulating factor (G-CSF).